alwaysdata/documentation/content/accounts/account-transfer/index.en.md

 - The end date of the previous subscription is kept and the recipient profile is only billed on the end date.
 No pro-rated reimbursement will be carried out on the issuer profile.

 Until the new owner validates the cession, the issuer profile remains the account owner and can cancel it in the **Transfers** tab.

-[^1]: The client history includes support tickets, invoicing, and actions carried out on the alwaysdata administration interface and its API.